Attribute credit to multiple acquisition touch points

 Create a custom attribution model

-If the pre-built attribution models do not meet your needs, you can also create a custom model.
+If the pre-built attribution models don't meet your needs, you can also create a custom model.
 You must be an Admin or Manager to create a custom attribution model.
 To do so, follow these steps:

 1. On the column, click the options and click Attribution.

-2. Select Custom from the model dropdown, which will show a number of options for configuring your custom model.
+2. Select Custom from the model dropdown, which show options for configuring your custom model.

 3. Set a name and description for the model so others know how to interpret it.